How To Start Selling On Fine Art America (And Make Money)

 With that said, what can you do to be in the driver’s seat of your business?

-Owning a website will put you in a position where the performance of your business won’t depend on third-party platforms – no matter how useful they might be.
+Starting your own site will put you in a position where the performance of your business won’t depend on third-party platforms – no matter how useful they might be.

 Now, launching an art website is more than simple these days: